maunovaha/maunovaha.com/_posts/2015-01-04-an-epic-journey-of-a-man-from-beginner-to-pro-in-game-programming.markdown

 <p><strong>Goal #2: To develop 6 games in a year.</strong></p>

 <p>
   The purpose of this goal is to make me a better game designer, programmer and a human being.
 You see, games which I have released so far usually s*cks because my process of developing them (often within 48 hours) has been really, really bad.
 Therefore, I will be trying my best to alter the process I am using to develop games and follow the advices I have read from the internets.
 For clarification, the games I am developing will be so called minimum viable products (MVPs).
-Thus, if you are unfamiliar with the term I recommend reading <a href="#">blog post</a> written by the author of onegameamonth.
+Thus, if you are unfamiliar with the term I recommend reading <a href="http://bit.ly/13TVmJy" target="_blank">blog post</a> written by the author of <a href="http://bit.ly/1Dbpi3s" target="_blank">onegameamonth</a>.
 That being said, I initially though that I would like to do onegameamonth challenge this year.
 But, because the goal #1 is so big - I simply canno't take more than I can scew.
 </p>

 <p>